 San Francisco International Airport (SFO)

-A 2013 study conducted by SFO on the economic contributions of the airport found that it directly accounted for $5.4 billion in business activity supporting around 33,580 jobs at the airport.
-Also, off-site business activities that are dependent on local air service together raise the economic contribution to the Bay Area to $31.2 billion in sales as well as 153,000 jobs.
+A 2016 study conducted by SFO on the economic contributions of the airport found that it directly accounted for $7.9 billion in business activity supporting over 39,000 jobs at the airport.
+Also, off-site business activities that are dependent on local air service together raise the economic contribution to the Bay Area to $34.6 billion in sales as well as 158,000 jobs.

 Bay Area Rapid Transit (BART)

-In order to meet rising demands, BART is working on improving the capacity for multiple stations in San Francisco.
+In order to meet rising demands (approximately one-quarter of all people working in downtown Oakland and San Francisco use BART to get to work), BART is working on improving the capacity for multiple stations in San Francisco.
 Comprehensive station plans are currently in early development for BART’s two busiest stations – Embarcadero and Montgomery.
 Several studies have been performed to develop possible solutions to handle the increase in ridership demand.
 A secondary floor is envisioned to handle greater volume at a higher efficiency, as depicted below.